Administrative access policy

 This administrative access policy aims to make it easier, faster and cheaper for complainants to access some documents from Queensland Ombudsman (QO) files than under the Right to Information Act 2009 or the Information Privacy Act 2009.
 Complainants are entitled to administrative access to copies of certain documents held on the QO file which relate to their complaint.

-This policy is written in the context of the requirements of the Ombudsman Act 2001, the Right to Information Act and the Information Privacy Act.
+This policy is consistent with the requirements of the Ombudsman Act 2001, the Right to Information Act and the Information Privacy Act.

 This policy explains:

 - how to apply